Dr. Kathleen M. Farrand, Arizona DARTS Ambassador

-Dr. Gregoire has been a member of the faculty at Flagler College since 1988 and served as Education Department Chair from 2004 to 2017.
+Dr. Gregoire is a retired Flagler College faculty member.
+She was Education Department Chair from 2004 to 2017.
 Previous professional appointments in higher education were at Georgia College in Milledgeville (four years) and Willamette University in Salem, Oregon (1 year) where she served as Director of Music Therapy.
 Dr. Gregoire earned her bachelor’s degree in Music Therapy at Florida State University, her master’s degree in Music at California State University at Long Beach, and her doctoral degree in Special Education at the University of Florida.
 Her scholarship endeavors focus on music therapy and special music education, and she consistently maintains a strong record of professional conference presentations.
 Current interests are historical research in music education, music therapy, and special education.
-Dr. Gregoire has been involved in several professional organizations throughout her career, and has served in leadership capacities in most of them.
+Dr. Gregoire has been involved in several professional organizations throughout her career and has served in leadership capacities in most of them.
 She worked for ten years as a clinical music therapist and director of internship, specializing in developmental disabilities, at the beginning of her career and continues to maintain a small clinical practice in music therapy while also providing consultation in both music therapy and special education to individuals and organizations.

-Rhoda Bernard holds a Bachelor of Arts, cum laude, in government from Harvard University and a Bachelor of Music with academic honors in jazz voice from New England Conservatory.
+Rhoda Bernard is the Managing Director of the Institute for Accessible Arts Education, a catalyst for the inclusion of people with disabilities in all aspects of visual and performing arts education.
+She is also the Assistant Chair of Music Education.
+Bernard holds a Bachelor of Arts cum laude in government from Harvard University and a Bachelor of Music with academic honors in jazz voice from New England Conservatory.
 She earned both her Master of Education and Doctor of Education degrees from the Harvard Graduate School of Education.
-Bernard regularly presents research at conferences throughout the United States and abroad, and she provides professional development workshops for educators in local, national, and international forums.
+Bernard regularly presents keynote presentations and research at conferences throughout the United States and abroad, and she provides professional development workshops for educators in local, national, and international forums.
 Her work has been published in several book chapters and in numerous journals, including Music Educators Journal; Music Education Research; Action, Criticism, and Theory for Music Education; Mountain Lake Reader; and Arts and Learning Research Journal.
 Bernard has been honored with the Berklee Urban Service Award (2017), the Boston Conservatory Community Service Award (2011), the Boston Conservatory Faculty/Staff Spirit Award (2007), and the Outstanding Dissertation Award, Honorable Mention (Second Place) from the Arts and Learning Special Interest Group of the American Educational Research Association.
-A vocalist and pianist who specializes in jazz music and Jewish Music in Yiddish and Hebrew, she performs regularly with a number of klezmer bands and has recorded two CDs with the band Klezamir.
+An active arts education advocate, she is the immediate past chair of the Arts Education Advisory Council of Americans for the Arts, and she serves on their speakers’ bureau.
+A vocalist and pianist who specializes in jazz music and Jewish music in Yiddish and Hebrew, she performs regularly with several klezmer bands and has recorded two CDs with the band Klezamir.